Utilize Free Resoures To Supplement Your Test Prep

 While the SAT isn’t as vocabulary-heavy as it used to be, there are still questions about what a word in a passage means, and the ACT also asks similar questions.
 Often students are able to use context clues to answer these questions, but a robust vocabulary will not only help you conquer these types of questions, but it will also help you with reading and writing in your regular coursework.

-While working with your tutor is one way to expand your vocab, there are also some seriously cool and easy to use applications for your phone or tablet that great accessories to use in conjunction with your regular tutoring.
+While working with your tutor is one way to expand your vocab, there are also some seriously cool and easy-to-use applications for your phone or tablet that are great accessories to use in conjunction with your regular tutoring.